You can't tell the story of the US without telling the story of Haiti

 The US government's interests in Haiti existed decades prior to US occupation in 1915.
 US President Woodrow Wilson sent Marines to Haiti to restore order -- and the US occupied the island nation until 1934.

 Natural disaster after natural disaster, Haiti became a place ripe with poverty, disease and lack of basic infrastructure and human services.
-And with that a regular recipient of US humanitarian aid.
+And, with that, a regular recipient of US humanitarian aid.

 Haiti has been under Temporary Protective Status since a devastating 7.0-magnitude earthquake struck the island nation in January 2010, killing up to 300,000 people and displacing more than a million.
 Relief efforts in the wake of that disaster, led by US organizations, were highly criticized and often ineffective.